Lecturer: Stefan Adams

 The purpose of this module is to provide rigorous training in probability theory for students who plan to specialise in this area or expect probability to feature as an essential tool in their subsequent research.
-It will also be accessible to students who never got into probability theory beyond core-module level taught in the first year and who are eager to get acquainted with basic probability theory, in particular, the aim is to appeal to but not limited to students working in analysis, dynamical systems, combinatorics & discrete mathematics, and statistical mechanics.
+It will also be accessible to students who never got into probability theory beyond the core-module level taught in the first year and who are eager to get acquainted with basic probability theory, in particular, the aim is to appeal to but not limited to students working in analysis, dynamical systems, combinatorics & discrete mathematics, and statistical mechanics.
 To include these two different groups of students and to accommodate their needs and various background the module will cover in the first two weeks a steep learning curve into basic probability theory (see part I below).
-Secondly, the written assessment, 50 % essay with 16 pages, can be chosen either from a list of basic probability theory (standard textbooks in probability and graduate lecture notes on probability theory) or from a list of high level hot research topics including original research papers and reviews and lecture notes (see below).
-List of essay topics (examples) (pdf).
+Secondly, the written assessment, 50 % essay with 16 pages, can be chosen either from a list of basic probability theory (standard textbooks in probability and graduate lecture notes on probability theory) or from a list of high-level hot research topics including original research papers and reviews and lecture notes (see below).
+List of possible essay topics (pdf).

 Part I: Introduction to basic probability theory (week 1-3)